Asbestos Exposure in Pennsylvania

 There are several thousand contaminated sites around the country.
 These exist because companies dump, abandon, or otherwise improperly manage hazardous waste.
 After a few notable incidents, Congress passed the CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) in 1980.

 CERCLA has also been known informally as Superfund.
-Superfund sites consists of the Environmental Protection Agency (EPA) managing and enforcing the cleanup of specific polluted industrial areas.
+Superfund sites consist of the Environmental Protection Agency (EPA) managing and enforcing the cleanup of specific polluted industrial areas.
 The Superfund will hold the organization(s) or party responsible for administering the cleanup themselves or for reimbursing the government for their remediation.
 If no one claims responsibility, Superfund will “fund” the EPA and allow it to remove the toxins.

 Superfund sites in Pennsylvania due to asbestos exposure include: